HisayoshiMuramatsu/APDOB/README.md

 Fig. 7.
 Estimated periodic disturbance from the APDOB between 9 s and 15 s.

+Moreover, the APDOB has been successfully used for an actual industrial manipulator [1].

 ## Licence

 [MIT License](https://github.com/HisayoshiMuramatsu/APDOB/blob/master/LICENSE) © Hisayoshi Muramatsu